 Q: How would you describe Z-Wave to a person who’s never heard of it before?

 Dr. Paetz: Z-Wave is the idea that all electrical devices in a Home should work together and secure.
 This is done using a standardized wireless connection.
 Buy the Z-Wave devices you like from whoever makes them –

 you can use them in your home together.

 Q: What are your thoughts on the upcoming future of home automation?

 Dr. Paetz: We see very strong growth in our segment doubling sales year over year.
-Of course this growth rate will not sustain but penetration rate will rise with better products, lower prices and better value propositions.
+Of course, this growth rate will not sustain but the penetration rate will rise with better products, lower prices and better value propositions.
 I am still quite bullish on this market but of course, some dream scenarios communicated by large but inexperienced players in the market will not come true.